 One thing that all have stressed is that we do not get good at this without a lot of writing.
-Also stressed is that we get better by reading, so for now, I will read.
+Also emphasized is that we get better by reading, so for now, I will read.

-I will analyze, scrutinize, and visualize what another wordsmith has written about, absorbing his or her words and learning.
+I will analyze, scrutinize, and visualize what another wordsmith has written about, absorbing his or her words and learning

 Two Drops of Ink: the Literary Home for Collaborative Writing

 When you write the absolute best you can and would like a platform for it, consider a guest post.